Eiradir/eiradir-docs/items.md

 ```

 Our cool sword will still be a completely separate item, but will use the visual of the sadakari sword.
 This means that items can be added without requiring a client update, as long as they reuse an existing visual.

+## 4. Test that everything worked

+After restarting the server and client, run `/item get cool_sword` and you should find your newly created item in your inventory.

+## Next Steps

+- See [Interactions](interactions.md) to find out how to add logic to your items, such as right-click menu actions.
+- See [Crafting](crafting.md) to learn how to add a crafting recipe for your new item.
+- See [Clothing](clothing.md) to find out how to turn your item into wearable clothing.
+- See [Advanced Items](items-advanced.md) to learn how to apply advanced properties to items, such as nutrition and combat values for food, swords and armors.